|Nutrition Facts (per serving)|

 A delicious fruit scone is an ultimate treat at any time of say and, of course, are the quintessential part of a traditional afternoon tea.

 The success of the perfect scone depends on working as quickly and as lightly as possible, keeping all the ingredients as cool as possible.
-To make sure your scones are light, fluffy and well risen you may like to have a look at these simple tips for making the perfect scone, the tips apply to fruit as well as plain or cheese scones.
+To make sure your scones are light, fluffy, and well risen, you may like to have a look at these simple tips for making the perfect scone; these tips apply to fruit as well as plain or cheese scones.